 In 1989, civil war broke out in the West African nation of Liberia.
-During the seven year battle for power, it’s estimated that over 150,000 people were killed, and one in two was forced to flee.
-Over 30,000 people actively participated in the war; 7,000 if them were children.
+During the seven-year battle for power, it’s estimated that over 150,000 people were killed, and one in two was forced to flee.
+Over 30,000 people actively participated in the war; 7,000 of them were children.

 Silver medal, New York Radio Festivals, 1999

 Bronze medal, United Nations Department of Public Information, 1999

 Radio Netherlands, the Dutch International Service, presents “Faceless Warriors”, produced and presented by Eric Beauchemin.